 The type of negotiations at issue distinguishes the instant case on the facts from Port of Edmonds, supra.
-The situation at Mason General Hospital clearly involves the bargaining of a new contract.
+The situation at Valley Medical Center clearly involves the bargaining of a new contract.
 The employer and incumbent union in Port of Edmonds were in the process of bargaining a new contract at the time, but the unfair labor practice case did not focus on the contract negotiations.
 Rather, the Port of Edmonds decision concerns whether the employer had a duty to give notice to and bargain with the incumbent union concerning a specific change of wages, hours and working conditions being contemplated by the employer for implementation prior to the disposition of a pending "decertification" petition.
 There is no such "unilateral change" mode in the instant case.

 Further, the nature of the pending representation question distinquishes the instant case on the facts from Port of Edmonds, supra.
-The representation case now pending at Mason General Hospital involves an attempt by the United Staff Nurses Union, Local 141, United Food and Commercial Workers, AFL-CIO, to obtain certification as the exclusive bargaining representative of the employees.
+The representation case now pending at Valley Medical Center involves an attempt by the United Staff Nurses Union, Local 141, United Food and Commercial Workers, AFL-CIO, to obtain certification as the exclusive bargaining representative of the employees.
 The WSNA has intervened, and was given a place on the ballot.
 District 1199 NW, National Union of Hospital and Health Care Employees, Service Employees International Union, AFL-CIO, has intervened and obtained a place on the ballot.
-By contrast, the representation petition in Port of Edmonds had been filed by employees who sought to rid themselves of their present union representation.
-Thus, there was no possibility in Port of Edmonds of the employer's bargaining with the incumbent on the specific matter being taken by employees as an expression of preference by the employer among two or more competing organizations.
+By contrast, the representation petition in Port of Edmonds had been filed by employees who sought to rid themselves of all union representation.
+Thus, there was only one organization involved in Port of Edmonds, and there was no possibility of the employer's bargaining with the incumbent on the specific matter being taken by employees as an expression of employer preference among two or more competing organizations.3